-Gunshots, explosion send office workers fleeing in Kenyan capital
+Gunmen storm Kenyan hotel compound, Somali Islamists claim lethal attack

-NAIROBI (Reuters) - At least one explosion and sustained gunfire at an upscale hotel and office complex in the Kenyan capital sent workers fleeing for their lives on Tuesday, an attack claimed by Somali Islamist group al Shabaab that it said was ongoing.
+NAIROBI (Reuters) - Gunmen blasted their way into a hotel and office complex in the Kenyan capital on Tuesday, sending workers fleeing for their lives as others cowered under their desks from an attack claimed by Somali Islamists al Shabaab.

-A plume of smoke rose above the 14 Riverside Drive complex.
-Firefighters extinguished three cars ablaze by the entrance as armed security personnel headed in and other armed officers escorted shocked workers out, many with their hands up.
+At least one person was killed and eight wounded, hospital officials said.
+Police warned the “terror attack” may still be ongoing, with the assailants still inside the upscale 14 Riverside Drive complex.

+“The main door of the hotel was blown open and there was a human arm in the street severed from the shoulder,” said Serge Medic, the Swiss owner of a security company who ran to the scene to help civilians when he heard of the attack from his taxi driver.

 A woman shot in the leg was carried out and three men emerged covered in blood.
 Some office workers climbed out of windows.
 Many told Reuters that they had had to leave colleagues behind, still huddled under their desks.

-“There’s a grenade in the bathroom,” an officer yelled as police rushed out from one building.
+“There’s a grenade in the bathroom,” one officer yelled as police rushed out from one building.

-A picture of the grounds on Twitter showed what appeared to be a human leg lying on the ground.

 “We heard a loud bang from something that was thrown inside.
 Then I saw shattered glass,” Geoffrey Otieno, who works at a beauty salon in the complex, told Reuters.
 “We hid until we were rescued.”